simonborer/a11y/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---

-# Resources
+# These are things for artists to remember.

-These are things for artists to remember.
+## Especially new poets, musicians, and writers.

-Publishing deadlines.
+### Publishing deadlines.
 Festival applications.
 Venue contacts.
 That sort of thing.